gruntwork-io/terragrunt/README.md

 ## Quick start

-Go into the folder with your Terraform configurations and create a `terraform.tfvars` file.
-Terraform reads this file by default for [variables](https://www.terraform.io/intro/getting-started/variables.html#from-a-file); Terragrunt reads this file by default for its configuration.
-Here is an example `terraform.tfvars` file that configures Terragrunt to use [DynamoDB for locking](#locking-using-dynamodb) and to [automatically manage remote state](#managing-remote-state) for you using the [S3 backend](https://www.terraform.io/docs/state/remote/s3.html):
+Go into a folder with your Terraform configurations (`.tf` files) and create a `terraform.tfvars` file with the following contents:

 ```hcl
 terragrunt = {